Six more Covid deaths, 198 new cases

 Srinagar: Jammu and Kashmir reported six deaths due to Covid-19 on Wednesday taking the total death toll due to novel coronavirus in the region to 107, officials said.

-They said five of the deceased belong to Kashmir valley while one is from Jammu division.
+They said five of the deceased belong to Kashmir while one is from Jammu division.

 The deceased included a 50-year-old COVID-19 positive woman from Eidgah, Srinagar who died at SKIMS Soura, two elderlies-a 75-year-old man from Sopore in north Kashmir’s Baramulla district and 80-year-old man from Bijbehara area of Anantnag district who succumbed to the disease at CD hospital.